Fitting Powder Diffraction data

 Fitting Powder Diffraction data#

-This tutorial guides you through the Rietveld refinement of crystal structures using simulated powder diffraction data.
+This notebook guides you through the Rietveld refinement of crystal structures using simulated powder diffraction data.
 It consists of two parts:

 • Introduction: A simple reference fit using silicon (Si) crystal structure.